 We face challenges and operate in an environment subject to continuous scrutiny – we help clients understand their obligations, implement appropriate systems for compliance and manage specific challenges as they arise from time to time.

-We provide well informed, but practical advice in connection with information requests made under the DPA, the Freedom of Information Act and the Environmental Information Regulations and in relation to Information Commissioner investigations.
+We provide well informed, but practical advice in connection with information and other data subject requests made under the GDPR, the Data Protection Act 2018, the Freedom of Information Act and the Environmental Information Regulations and in relation to Information Commissioner investigations.

 As well as providing legal advice on data protection and freedom of information issues, our expert lawyers provide guidance on: